-Action Date The Chief School Administrator will August 2020 submit the mentoring plan to the BOE for approval.
-(Board approved 9/15/2020) The CSA will submit a Statement of Assurance to the County Office and keep the district's plan.
-August 2020 Mentoring Plan will be shared with each School Improvement Panel (ScIP); ScIP will oversee the implementation at the school level September 2020 Teachers new to the district will attend a two-day orientation August 2020 Mentors will be assigned to mentees and trained in responsibilities using the plan.
-September 2020 Mentors will receive training September 2020 Will provide mentoring to all novice teachers based on the district mentoring plan and the regulations that govern mentoring September 2020 - June 2021 Mentees will attend New Teacher Academy Monthly ScIP Committees will meet with mentees Three months Mentor will submit a log form to the district office At the end of the 30 or 34 weeks of mentoring During the school year, the administrator will meet with mentors and teachers to assess the program.
-As needed Evaluation of District Mentoring Plan June 2021
+Action Date The Chief School Administrator will September 2023 submit the mentoring plan to the BOE for approval.
+(Board approved 9/12/2023) Mentoring Plan will be shared with each School Improvement Panel (ScIP); ScIP will oversee the implementation at the school level September 2023 Teachers new to the district will attend a two-day orientation August 2023 Mentors will be assigned to mentees and trained in responsibilities using the plan.
+September 2023 Mentors will receive training Annually We will provide mentoring to all novice teachers based on the district mentoring plan and the regulations that govern mentoring September 2023 - June 2024 Mentees will attend New Teacher Academy Monthly ScIP Committees will meet with mentees Three months Mentor will submit a log form to the district office At the end of the 30 or 34 weeks of mentoring During the school year, the administrator will meet with mentors and teachers to assess the program.
+As needed Evaluation of District Mentoring Plan June 2024